Clam Shell Lighting Explained: Setup and Ratios — Photography Shark

 Does Photography Shark use clam shell lighting for headshots?

 Yes.
-Clam shell is one of the core lighting setups at the 83 E Water St Rockland studio, used for professional headshots, boudoir, and commercial portraits.
+Clam shell is one of the core lighting setups at the 83 E Water Street Rockland studio, used for professional headshots, boudoir, and commercial portraits.
 It delivers consistent, flattering results across a wide range of clients and is particularly effective for beauty and LinkedIn-style headshot work.

 What light ratio is best for professional headshots with clam shell lighting?